mekicha/awesome-sanic/README.md

 - [Python-Paginate](https://github.com/lixxu/python-paginate): Simple pagination support.
 - [Sanic-Dispatch](https://github.com/ashleysommer/sanic-dispatcher): A dispatcher inspired by `DispatcherMiddleware` in werkzeug.
 Can act as a Sanic-to-WSGI adapter.
 - [Sanic-EnvConfig](https://github.com/jamesstidard/sanic-envconfig): Pull environment variables into your sanic config.

+### Scaffolding
+- [Cookiecutter-Sanic](https://github.com/harshanarayana/cookiecutter-sanic): Get your sanic application up and running in a matter of second in a well defined project structure.
+Batteries included for deployment, unit testing, automated release management and changelog generation.

 ## Resources